Financial Hardship Resources

 Care & Support from the Dean of Students Office

-The Dean of Students Office serves as a resource for students.
+The Dean of Students Office and Student Support Lounge serve as a resource for students.
 We recognize that students may encounter a variety of challenges during their time with us.
 We are committed to working towards achieving our vision that Every Student Thrives.
 Never is this more important as our students persist towards graduation (or even just the end of the semester) amidst a global pandemic and system racism.

 Throughout the year, any member of the Dean of Students Office can be available to speak with a student to talk through their specific experience and determine what resources and services on campus (and sometimes off campus) could be helpful.
 In some instances, we meet with students on a regular basis for ongoing support.
 Staff are available to speak with family members as well.
 Depending upon the situation and/or the student’s FERPA release on file, staff may only be able to provide general information.
 To request a meeting with a member of the Dean of Students Office, please click here.

 This past year, we unveiled a new website designed to connect students more easily to campus resources.
-WIT Cares is essentially a detailed, user-friendly search engine.
-Simply type in a keyword related to your question or concern, and WIT Cares will direct you to the most appropriate person or office on campus.
-WIT Cares is a helpful tool for families as well.
+"Who Can Help" is essentially a detailed, user-friendly search engine.
+Simply type in a keyword related to your question or concern, and "Who Can Help" will direct you to the most appropriate person or office on campus.
+"Who Can Help" is a helpful tool for families as well.
 Check it out here!

 Student Emergency Fund